taler-hash/QR-Code-Based-Attendance-Tracking-System/README.md

 4. Clone the app using git
 5. To build he app run this command `docker compose up --build`
 6. run this command `docker exec -it attendance php artisan migrate:fresh --seed`
+7. run this command `docker exec -it attendance npm install`
+8. run this command `docker exec -it attendance npm run build`
-7. To stop the app run this inside of the mentioned folder `docker compose down`
+9. To stop the app run this inside of the mentioned folder `docker compose down`
-8. To start the app run this inside of the mentioned folder `docker compose up`
+10. To start the app run this inside of the mentioned folder `docker compose up`

 ## Accessing app to another platform to use camera
 1. in chrome access this `chrome://flags/#unsafely-treat-insecure-origin-as-secure`